Harry Parker Boathouse

 Adult Rowing/General Sweeps

-After completing Adult Intro to Rowing, you can move on to Novice Sweeps, successful completion of which will allow you to participate in General Sweeps I and then General Sweeps II.
+After completing Adult Intro to Rowing, you can move on to Novice Sweeps, successful completion of which will allow you to participate in Sweeps 1 and then Sweeps 2.

 Some, but not all, recreational rowers move on to competitive rowing.
 We have recreational rowers who have been with us for many years, happy to be out on the water getting a good workout.
-Others spend a year in the recreational program and then transition to our competitive teams.
+Others spend some time in the recreational programs and then transition to our competitive teams.
 Yet others come to us from other programs or college rowing and go straight to our competitive programs.

 All rowers must have a swim test on file at CRI.